aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 The `config/database.php` file has a list of drivers.

 This list has driver configurations for all types of data stores used within a Laravel application.

-For instance driver named 'redis' for Redis data stores and a driver named 'connections' for SQL databases.
+For instance it contains a driver named `redis` for Redis data stores and a driver named `connections` for SQL databases.

-So the Redis driver configuration is specified by the `'redis'` key in the file as shown below:
+The out of the box Redis driver configuration is shown below:

 ```php
 'redis' => [